-3. How ancillary service costs are recovered from the market
+2.4 How ancillary service costs are recovered from the market

 The costs of spinning reserve, load rejection reserve and system restart services are recovered from market participants through the mechanisms described in this section.
-These costs are passed on to all electricity consumers in the WEM.
+Ultimately generators and retailers alike pass these costs through to electricity consumers in the WEM.

-3.1 Spinning reserve service
+2.4.1 Spinning reserve service